sinatra/sinatra.github.com/configuration.markdown

 Enabling the `:lock` option causes all requests to synchronize on a mutex lock, ensuring that only a single request is processed at a time.

-The `:lock` option is disabled by default unless the `:reload` option is enabled -- source code reloading must be synchronized.
+The `:lock` option is disabled by default.